 Accessibility statement for OP Business mobile

 This statement concerns the accessibility of the OP Business mobile app.
 OP Business mobile is a mobile application for OP Financial Group companies.
-OP Financial Group includes OP Cooperative, its group companies (such as OP Corporate Bank Plc, Pohjola Insurance Ltd, OP Life Assurance Company Ltd and OP-Services Ltd), OP Cooperative's member banks, OVY Insurance Ltd, OP-Eläkesäätiö pension foundation, OP Bank Group Pension Fund and other current and future companies, entities and foundations in which at least one of the above individually or jointly exercise control.
+OP Financial Group includes OP Cooperative, its group companies (such as OP Corporate Bank Plc, Pohjola Insurance Ltd, OP Life Assurance Company Ltd and OP-Services Ltd), OP Cooperative's member banks, OVY Insurance Ltd, OP-Eläkesäätiö pension foundation, OP Bank Group Pension Fund and other current and future companies, entities and foundations, in which at least one of the above individually or jointly exercise control.

 The accessibility of OP Business mobile has been assessed by accessibility experts working on a project basis.
 In addition, continuous self-assessment has been carried out regarding the accessibility of the app.